 Additional Personal Items: Two matchbooks were found at the scene; one was from a Motel 6, the other from a Holiday Inn in Henryetta, Oklahoma.
 The only other evidence was determined to be a makeshift sanitary napkin, which was labeled among the evidence as a bloody towel.

-Nancy Jason, Kathleen Rodgers, Pinkie Davis-Herron and Susan Cooke, Sharon Pretorius and Brenda Davidson have been rule out.
+Nancy Jason, Kathleen Rodgers, Pinkie Davis-Herron and Susan Cooke, Sharon Pretorius, Brenda Davidson, Laurie “Allison: Smith and Lisa Borden have been rule out.

 Anyone with information about Orange Socks can contact the Missing Persons Clearinghouse at 800-346-3243 in Texas or 512-424-5074 if calling from outside of Texas.